Jim Sundberg

-James Howard Sundberg (born May 18, 1951) is an American former professional baseball player, television sports analyst and executive.
-He played in Major League Baseball as a catcher from 1974 to 1989.
-A three-time All-Star player, Sundberg established himself as one of the top defensive catchers of his era by winning six consecutive Gold Glove Awards with the Texas Rangers.
+James Howard Sundberg (born May 18, 1951) is an American former professional baseball player, television sports analyst, and executive.
+He played in Major League Baseball as a catcher from 1974 to 1989, most prominently as a member of the Texas Rangers where he established himself as one of the top defensive catchers of his era.
+A three-time All-Star player, Sundberg won six consecutive Gold Glove Awards during his tenure with the Rangers.
 Later in his career, he won a World Series championship as a member of the Kansas City Royals in 1985.
 He also played for the Milwaukee Brewers and the Chicago Cubs.
 Sundberg was inducted into the Texas Rangers Hall of Fame in 2003.